yatunyi15075/hospital-management-system/README.md

 This project has no external dependencies and is developed solely in PHP.

-#### Installation Instructions

-[Provide step-by-step instructions on how to install and set up the Hospital Management System.
-Include any necessary configurations or prerequisites.]

-#### Usage

-[Explain how to use each login module and guide users through the different features available for each role.]

 #### Contributing Guidelines

 Contributions to the Hospital Management System project are welcome.
 If you want to contribute, please follow these guidelines: